joetanx/joetanx.github.io/prep.md

 - Describe a situation in which you were able to use persuasion to successfully convince someone to see things your way.
 - Describe a time when you were faced with a stressful situation that demonstrated your coping skills.
 - Give me a specific example of a time when you used good judgment and logic in solving a problem.
+- Tell me about a time when you had too many things to do and you were required to prioritize your tasks.
+- Give me an example of a time when you had to make a split second decision.
+- Give me an example of a time when you used your fact-finding skills to solve a problem.
+- Tell me about a time when you missed an obvious solution to a problem.
+- Describe a time when you anticipated potential problems and developed preventive measures.

 ### 1.2.
 Situation